Robert Jeffress: Political activity

+Jeffress' political activity is considerable, with political comments in sermons and frequent appearances on television news shows to defend Donald Trump and others, and to defend or discuss political issues.

 A staunch conservative, Jeffress supported Governor Rick Perry in the Republican presidential primaries for the 2012 presidential nomination.
 On October 7, 2011, he provoked a national controversy when he introduced Perry at the Values Voter Summit in Washington, DC, by suggesting that one of Perry's rivals, Mitt Romney of Massachusetts, is "opposed to Christianity."
 According to Jeffress, Romney's Mormonism contradicts the teachings of Jesus Christ.
 Jeffress had previously made a similar statement during the 2008 presidential primaries.
 Nevertheless, in April 2012, Jeffress endorsed Romney for president and strongly opposed the re-election of Barack Obama.

 In September, Jeffress warned Romney that he was risking defeat by concentrating solely on economic issues in the campaign: "Up to this point, the Romney strategy has been to focus on the economy.
 Well this isn't working out well for him, is it?
 Because the economy is improving, and it fails to recognize that many of the Republican base, many of them are social conservatives who care about the economy, but we also care about the moral and spiritual deterioration of our country."

 On November 4, 2012, the Sunday before the 2012 election, Jeffress said that Barack Obama was "paving the way for the future reign of the Antichrist."